github/safe-settings/README.md

 ### Inheritance

-This app uses [probot-config](https://github.com/probot/probot-config).
-This means you can inherit settings from another repo, and only override what you want to change.
+This app __DOES NOT USE__ [probot-config](https://github.com/probot/probot-config).
+This probot will only use the `.github/settings.yml` in the `admin` repo.
+This means with the 'safe-settings' probot you cannot inherit settings from another repo, nor can you override the settings.

-Individual settings in the arrays listed under `labels`, `teams` (once it is supported) and `branches` will be merged with the base repo if the `name` of an element in the array matches the `name` of an element in the corresponding array in the base repo.
-A possible future enhancement would be to make that work for the other settings arrays based on `username`, or `title`.
-This is not currently supported.

-To further clarify: Inheritance within the Protected Branches plugin allows you to override specific settings per branch.
-For example, your `.github` repo may set default protection on the `master` branch.
-You can then include `master` in your `branches` array, and only override the `required_approving_review_count`.
-Alternatively, you might only have a branch like `develop` in your `branches` array, and would still get `master` protection from your base repo.

 ## Security Implications

-__WARNING:__ Note that this app inherently _escalates anyone with `push` permissions to the __admin__ role_, since they can push config settings to the `master` branch, which will be synced.
-In a future, we may add restrictions to allow changes to the config file to be merged only by specific people/teams, or those with __admin__ access _(via a combination of protected branches, required statuses, and branch restrictions)_.
-Until then, use caution when merging PRs and adding collaborators.
+:OK: Note that this app is protected against _privilege escalation_.
+Unlike the orginal settings probot, this does not users with `write` permissions on a repo to override the settings.
+Only admin users with `write` permissions on the `admin` repo could make changes to the settings.
+Which means anyone with _push_ permissions _cannot_ elevate themselves to the admin role.

-Until restrictions are added in this app, one way to preserve admin/push permissions is to utilize the [GitHub CodeOwners feature](https://help.github.com/articles/about-codeowners/) to set one or more administrative users as the code owner of the `.github/settings.yml` file, and turn on "require code owner review" for the master branch.
+Within the `admin` repo, you can also increase the oversight by utilizing  the [GitHub CodeOwners feature](https://help.github.com/articles/about-codeowners/) to set one or more administrative users as the code owner of the `.github/settings.yml` file, and turn on "require code owner review" for the master branch.
 This does have the side effect of requiring code owner review for the entire branch, but helps preserve permission levels.

 ## Deployment